lino-framework/book/docs/dev/install.rst

 You should never **rename** a virtualenv (they are not designed for that), but you can easily create a new one and remove the old one.

-To learn more read Dan Poirier's post `Managing multiple Python
+To learn more, read Dan Poirier's post `Managing multiple Python
 projects: Virtual environments
 <https://www.caktusgroup.com/blog/2016/11/03/managing-multiple-python-projects-virtual-environments/>`__
 where he explains what they are and why you want them.